rranjanTA/story/README.md

-# story exp to issue1
+# story exp to issue1 to exp1 again